 *It goes without saying, but be extra careful to not get pieces of the vanilla pod in the ice cream mixture.
 I accidentally did the first time I made this ice cream, and it's not that fun trying to fish it out. :/

-Since it is officially the start of summer now, I’d just like to point out that this ice cream is not only appearing right on time, but it’s absolutely perfect for adding to summer desserts.
+Since it is officially the start of summer now, I'd just like to point out that this ice cream is not only appearing right on time, but it's absolutely perfect for adding to summer desserts.
 I mean, it is vanilla ice cream after all!
-I’ll be it would be awesome with this apricot almond galette, if only I had any ice cream – or galette – left!
+It would be awesome served atop grilled slices of this sour cream pound cake, or on this berries and cream cheese galette.
+You could even use it to make this chocolate raspberry ice cream cake!